culture

 I don't have the answer.
 I'm still on my phone too much.
 Both things are true.

 The detox industrial complex will keep growing because the problem will keep growing because the system that produces the problem is the system that funds the detox.
 This is not a conspiracy.
 It's just capitalism being what it is.
+The same venture capital that funds platform development funds wellness apps that help you manage your platform usage.
+The same economy that created the condition sells the supplement.
 Knowing this doesn't make it easier.
 It makes it slightly more honest.

 View all